Kim Little: Hibernian L.F.C., 2006–2008

-At the age of 16, Little made her debut for Hibernian L.F.C. of the Scottish Women's Premier League (SWPL) during a UEFA Women's Champions League match against RCD Espanyol at Almondvale Stadium on 8 August 2006.
+At the age of 16, Little made her debut for Hibernian of the Scottish Women's Premier League (SWPL) during a UEFA Women's Cup match against Espanyol at Almondvale Stadium on 8 August 2006.
 Hibs had signed Little and other players from their youth team to replace veterans Pauline Hamill, Nicky Grant and Debbie McWhinnie who all left the club that summer.
-In her SWPL league debut, she scored a hat trick against Hutchison Vale L.F.C.
-During her time with Hibernian, Little helped the club win the SWPL championship title, Scottish Cup, and the Premier League Cup.
-She competed with the team in the UEFA Women's Champions League twice.
-During the 2006–07 season, Hibernian won every match with Little scoring 55 goals in her 30 appearances for the club.
-The following season, she scored 33 goals in 18 appearances with the club.
+On her league debut, she scored a hat trick against Hutchison Vale.
+During the 2006–07 season, Hibs won every match to win the SWPL championship and also lifted the Scottish Women's Cup, with Little scoring 55 goals in her 30 appearances in all competitions.
+In the first part of the following season, she again appeared in the UEFA Women's Cup, completed her set of domestic honours by winning the SWPL Cup and scored 33 goals in 18 appearances prior to her 20-month spell with Hibernian coming to an end.
+She later attended the 2008 Scottish cup final as a spectator, and was invited to collect a medal by her former teammates as she had played in an early round of the competition three months earlier.